jaseknighter/splnkr/README.md

   * (I) *decimal point* button: this button separates *integer place value* selectors from *decimal place value* selectors does nothing function
   * (J) *place value* selector: sets the place value.
 For example, if the *integer place value* is set to `3` and the *place value* selector is selected, the place value will be set to 0.3.
 This value will be added to the other selected place values (with exceptions noted below)
     * note: if
-  * (K) *number sequence mode* selector (on/off): if a number is set to *relative*, its value is added to the previous value. the *number sequence mode* selector is turned to *absolute* for each value by default (meaning, the value selected will be the value used, irrespective of the prior value).
+  * (K) *number sequence mode* selector: if a number is set to a sequence mode of *relative*, its value is added to the previous value. the *number sequence mode* selector is set to *absolute* for each value by default (meaning, the value selected will be the value used, irrespective of the prior value).
   * (L) *polarity* selector: sets the value to positive or negative. the *polarity* selector is set to positive by default.
   * (M) *sub-sequins* selector: sets the values at each step of a five step sub-sequence based on the option selected (UI group J) or the number selected (UI groups (G-L)).
 When a value is active within this five step sub-sequence, this value is used to set the value of the selected output/mode/param.
   * notes about number selection: